hyron-group/reference/api-reference/modulemanager.md

 # ModuleManager

 {% hint style="warning" %}
-Note: this class is no longer used, instead you should use the hyron-cli package to work with hyron more easily, and better support later
+Note: this class is no longer used, instead you should use the @hyron/cli package to work with hyron more easily, and better support later
 {% endhint %}

 class **ModuleManager**